“For this reason I will not be negligent to remind you always of these things, though you know and are established in the present truth.”

 to remind you always of these things

-Peter knew his days were numbered.
-He now speaks of important components of Christianity because so little time on earth remains for him.
-At the point of death, we speak of the things that are of most importance to us.
+Peter knew his days were numbered on earth.
+He now speaks of essential components of Christianity because so little time remains for him.
+At the point of death, we speak of the most important things to us.

 God’s purpose for the believer is to be constantly reminded of the importance of God’s Word.
-This is a daily challenge for every leader.
+This is a daily challenge for every pastor.

 The “these things” are seven items listed in verses five through seven.
-“These things” have to do with the Christian life.
-When we get sloppy with Christian living, we become a distinct liability to the cause of Christ.
-We are no asset.
+“These things” have to do with living the Christian life.
+When we get sloppy with our walk with God, we become a distinct liability to the cause of Christ; we are no asset to Him.
 We are not a good advertisement for Christ.
-We are not a help but a hindrance.
+We are not a help but a hindrance to Him.

 though you know